pr4deepr/imagej_macros/README.md

-# imagej_macros
+# Imagej Macros
-Collection of ImageJ macros
+## Collection of ImageJ macros that I have written or modified for my own purposes